awsdocs/amazon-appstream2-developer-guide/doc_source/configure-custom-reports-analyze-usage-data.md

 1. On the **Review **page, select the check box next to "I acknowledge that AWS CloudFormation might create IAM resources with custom names," and then choose **Create**\.

    You must have sufficient AWS Glue and AWS Identity and Access Management \(IAM\) permissions to create and run the AWS CloudFormation stack\.
-If you don't have the required permissions, ask your AWS account administrator either to perform these steps in your account or to grant you the following permissions\.
+If you don't have the required permissions, ask your Amazon Web Services account administrator either to perform these steps in your account or to grant you the following permissions\.

    ```
    {